top of page

 Role of Muscle Strengthening

+Strong muscles reduce stress on the knee.
 Physiotherapy plays a key role in managing knee pain.
+Strengthening exercises:

-• Improve joint stability
+• Improve joint stability.

-• Reduce pain during activity
+• Reduce pain during activity.

-• Enhance mobility
+• Enhance mobility.

 Patients undergoing knee arthritis treatment in Mumbai benefit significantly from structured physiotherapy programs.